Finite energy global well-posedness of the Yang-Mills equations on $\mathbb{R}^{1+3}$: An approach using the Yang-Mills heat flow: Analysis of Yang-Mills heat flows in the caloric gauge

 According to our definition, the first statement of Part (3) of Theorem \ref{thm:lwp4YMHF} states that if $\Aini_{i}$ is a regular initial data set for \eqref{eq:YMHF}, then there exists a solution $A_{i}$ to \eqref{eq:YMHF} which is \emph{regular} in the sense of Definition \ref{def:reg4YMHF}.

-\begin{remark}[Remark on the proof of Theorem \ref{thm:lwp4YMHF}] Let us return to the perspective of viewing \eqref{eq:YMHF} as the system \eqref{eq:cYMHF} with the caloric gauge condition imposed.
+\begin{remark}[Remark on the proof of Theorem \ref{thm:lwp4YMHF}] Let us return to the perspective of viewing \eqref{eq:YMHF} as the covariant Yang-Mills heat flow $F_{si} = \covD^{\ell} F_{\ell i}$ with the caloric gauge condition $A_{s} = 0$ imposed.
 The problem with the caloric gauge is that the equations for $A_{i}$ are not strictly parabolic, but only weakly-parabolic.
-As discussed in the introduction, we can make the system \eqref{eq:cYMHF} strictly parabolic by choosing a different gauge, namely the DeTurck gauge $A_{s} = \rd^{\ell} A_{\ell}$.
-Local well-posedness for $\dot{H}^{1}_{x}$ data (on some $s$-interval $[0, s^{\star}]$) then follows by a rather standard parabolic theory.
+As discussed in the introduction, we can make the covariant Yang-Mills heat flow strictly parabolic by choosing a different gauge, namely the DeTurck gauge $A_{s} = \rd^{\ell} A_{\ell}$.
+Local well-posedness for $\dot{H}^{1}_{x}$ data (on some $s$-interval $[0, s^{\star}]$) then follows by standard parabolic theory.
 To come back to the caloric gauge $A_{s} = 0$, however, we must perform a gauge transform.
 The desired gauge transform can be obtained by solving the following ODE.